-Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-HCV infection can either cause an acute or a chronic infection which may be lifelong.
-The disease burden of hepatitis C is high, with up to 170 million people estimated to have had contact with the virus and 130 million people chronically infected worldwide.
+Hepatitis C is a viral infection that affects the liver.
+Infection with the hepatitis C virus (HCV) can either cause an acute or a chronic infection which may be lifelong.
+The disease burden of hepatitis C is high, with up to 150 million people estimated to be chronically infected worldwide.

-Hepatitis C illness ranges from mild to severe: most people with acute hepatitis C infection do not have any symptoms.
-Those who do can experience fatigue and jaundice (a yellowing of the skin and eye-balls).
+Acute infection with HCV is usually asymptomatic, but those who do have symptoms can experience fatigue and jaundice (a yellowing of the skin and eye-balls).

 If the infection lasts for longer than six months it is called “chronic hepatitis C infection” and treatment may be needed.
-Some people who develop chronic hepatitis C may never have any symptoms while others only develop symptoms after many years, like fatigue, nausea and abdominal discomfort.
-Around 30% of people with chronic hepatitis C will go on to develop liver damage (called cirrhosis) and a proportion of these progress to liver cancer.
+Some people who develop chronic hepatitis C may never have any symptoms or complications associated with the infection but around 30% will go on to develop liver damage (called cirrhosis) and a proportion of these progress to liver cancer.

 Transmission and prevention

-Humans are the only reservoir of hepatitis C virus which is passed on through infected blood.
-The infection is mainly acquired by contact through broken skin with infectious blood.
+Humans are the only reservoir of hepatitis C virus which is passed on through contaminated blood.
 In Europe, the main route of HCV transmission is via injecting drug use as a result of sharing contaminated needles.
-Hepatitis C can also be passed on by tattooing, body piercing and acupuncture, if done in unsterile conditions with contaminated equipment.
-Pregnant women with hepatitis C may rarely pass the infection on to their babies.
+Transmission may also occur in health care settings due to the reuse or inadequate sterilisation of medical equipment, especially syringes and needles.
+The virus can also be passed on by tattooing, body piercing and acupuncture, if done in unsterile conditions with contaminated equipment.
+More rarely, the virus can be transmitted sexually and pregnant women with hepatitis C can pass the infection on to their babies.

-In the past before screening tests were developed, blood transfusions could have been a source of infection with hepatitis C. Nowadays, all blood donors are screened for the virus and all blood products are tested to stop this from happening.
+In the past before screening tests and strict blood safety policies were developed, blood transfusions could have been a source of infection with hepatitis C. Nowadays, all blood donors are screened for the virus.

 Vaccination against hepatitis C is not yet available.
-Current treatment options include antivirals and agents that stop the virus from replicating.
-The most effective preventive measures to reduce the risk of exposure to HCV include harm reduction programmes amongst people who inject drugs, the most affected population across Europe and strict hygienic measures in healthcare settings.
+Current treatment options include antivirals and agents that stop the virus from replicating and may eliminate the infection altogether.
+The most effective preventive measures to reduce the risk of exposure to HCV include harm reduction programmes amongst people who inject drugs and robust infection control practices in healthcare settings.

 Epidemiology and burden in EU